How it Works

 #### Secure by Default Architecture

 * **Encryption at rest and in transit** — All data inherits your S3 bucket encryption (SSE-S3, SSE-KMS, or SSE-C) and uses TLS 1.2+ for all transfers.
-Index files are stored in a proprietary binary format for additional protection.

 * **Least-privilege access** — Scanner connects via IAM roles you create, with read-only permissions for logs and controlled read/write for index files.
 Roles use STS External IDs for secure cross-account access.

-* **Internal controls and auditing** — Scanner operations use temporary, monitored "ops roles."
+* **Internal controls and auditing** — Scanner operations use temporary, monitored ops roles.
 All AssumeRole events and API actions are audited via CloudTrail and Scanner's own detection engine.

 #### Compliance and Audit Readiness